theandrew168/pg2s3/README.md

 For example, PostgreSQL is the only supported database and S3 is the only supported storage method.
 The scheduling of periodic backups is also left out: rely on tools such as [cron](https://wiki.archlinux.org/title/cron) or [systemd timers](https://wiki.archlinux.org/title/Systemd/Timers) to handle the timing and frequency of programmatic backups.

+## Install
+The pg2s3 tool is distributed as a single, static binary.
+Check the [releases page](https://github.com/theandrew168/pg2s3/releases) to find and download the latest version.
+Additionally, the environment where pg2s3 is executed must have `pg_dump` and `pg_restore` installed.
+These tools are part of the collection of [PostgreSQL Client Applications](https://www.postgresql.org/docs/12/reference-client.html).
+On an Ubuntu server, these tools are contained within the package `postgresql-client-<version>` based on the major version of PostgreSQL being used.

 ## Configuration
 Configuration for pg2s3 is handle exclusively through environment variables.
 This leaves out the need for config files, command line parameters, and the precedence rules that exist between them.